 Why are eye examinations so important?

-Eye examinations are important for all patients, as they help catch any eye diseases before they cause damage to vision.
+Eye examinations are important for every patient, as they help catch any eye diseases before they cause damage to vision.
 For diabetic patients, eye examinations are especially important.
-Yearly visits to your eye care physician help to keep tabs on any changes in your eye.
-Generally, younger diabetics will not experience any drastic changes in their eye health.
-However, over the years, diabetes can take a toll on your eye health, especially if blood sugar is not well controlled.
+Yearly visits to your eye care physician help to keep tabs on any changes in your eyes.
+Generally, younger diabetics will not experience any drastic changes in their eye health; however, over the years, diabetes can take a toll on your eye health, especially if blood sugar is not well controlled.
 This means that diabetic eye conditions develop slowly, but often do not present major symptoms until the condition has progressed.

-It is important that your eye doctor is able to keep track of any existing eye conditions, as it can help prevent vision loss in the future.
-Yearly visits help doctors keep track of the progress of diabetic eye disease so that they can determine when treatment is necessary and minimize vision loss.
+It’s important that your eye doctor is able to keep track of any existing eye conditions to help prevent vision loss in the future.
+Yearly visits enable doctors to follow the progression of diabetic eye disease so they can determine when treatment is necessary and minimize vision loss.